CHANGE A LIFE

 Our mission is to rescue kittens and homeless companion cats and provide care for them until a permanent loving home is found and they are adopted.

 * CATS-R-US.org is located in Gloucester City, NJ.
-We rescue homeless socialized companion cats in Camden, Burlington and Gloucester Counties in New Jersey.
+We rescue kittens and homeless socialized companion cats in Camden and Gloucester Counties in New Jersey.

 * *Twenty-five percent of cats in feral cat colonies are homeless companion cats that were once pets.”